 Our line of research stems from population ageing, and the often-associated development of comorbidities and institution of polypharmacy.
 We are focused on quantifying the inappropriate use of medicines among the elderly and the adverse cardiovascular impact inappropriate therapy may bring.
 The development of algorithm-based digital solutions to foster safer prescribing is a core component to this line of work.
 Pharmacovigilance, mostly by analysing avoidable adverse drug reactions, including in the renal area, informs the creation of solutions that span across the patient pathway.
 The early identification of suspects of NCDs and their onward referral to ensure appropriate and timely institution of therapy is also key to this line of research, relying on the creation and adoption of innovative technology and multidisciplinary collaboration.

-The expansion of the scope of practice of pharmacists with growing responsibilities in ensuring the appropriate use of medicines, call for extended competencies in clinical pharmacy.
+TThe expansion of the scope of practice of pharmacists with growing responsibilities in ensuring the appropriate use of medicines, call for extended competencies.
 This line of research focuses on the identification of educational practices at the national and international level and the signposting of the most effective ones that lead to enhanced competency.
 The definition of career paths for the different areas of practice and for the levels of expertise mapped in advanced practice competency frameworks.